cfpb/development/guides/installing-python.md

-# Installing and using Python 2 and 3
+# Installing and using Python 3

 - [Migrating from Homebrew-installed Python](#migrating-from-homebrew-installed-python)
    - [Remove Homebrew-installed virtualenvwrapper](#remove-homebrew-installed-virtualenvwrapper)